The Century’s Best Holiday Campaigns

 Hey, Macaulay!
 Using one of the best holiday movies of the 90s (ever?) and updating all of Kevin McCallister’s antics while he’s home alone using Google Assistant = a home run.

-The first two years of the 2020s have definitely been …different.
+The first few years of the 2020s have definitely been …different.
 And advertising has leaned into that.

 Disney’s From Our Family to Yours (2020)